Ice cream sandwiches are as much a part of summer as rain is to spring and bicycles to childhood.

 I wanted this to be pretty simple and straightforward.
 Use a jelly roll pan (a baking sheet with sides) lined with parchment paper.
 Spread a thin layer of brownie batter over the parchment, and bake!
 When the brownies cool, trim and cut them to size.

-The key is to soften the ice cream in a stand mixer or with a hand mixer so it's easy to spread on the brownie base, then top it with the other half of the brownie base—after which, you freeze and cut it into individual sandwiches.
+The key is to soften the ice cream so it's easy to spread on the brownie base, then top it with the other half of the brownie base—after which, you freeze and cut it into individual sandwiches.
 The edges may not be perfectly clean, but it's an ice cream sandwich.
 No one really cares.

-If you’re using homemade ice cream for this sandwich recipe, you don't need to worry about softening it in the mixer.
+If you’re using homemade ice cream for this sandwich recipe, you don't need to worry about softening it.
 Freshly made homemade ice cream has the same texture as soft serve when it's fresh from the ice cream maker.

 If you’re using store-bought ice cream, which is used for this version, I would keep a few things in mind.